InfernapeXavier/InfernapeXavier/README.md

 ### I'm [Rohit](https://rohitc.tech)!

-### I'm currently a Graduate student of Computer Science at the [University of Florida](https://ufl.edu) graduating in May 2021
+### I'm currently a Graduate student of Computer Science at the [University of Florida](https://ufl.edu) graduating in June 2021

 <!--
 **InfernapeXavier/InfernapeXavier** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.